-Adrielle Langston is 11 years old and a neighbor of Central-Cocoanut and Newtown Estates.
+Adrielle Langston joined the Board as an 11 year old and a neighbor of Central-Cocoanut and Newtown Estates.
 She has two sisters and four brothers.
-She is in 5th grade at Bay Haven Elementary, which she has attended since Kindergarten.
-At school she is on the Student Leadership Team, and in fourth grade she prepared research and presented in a formal debate.
+She attended nearby Bay Haven Elementary since Kindergarten, where she was on the Student Leadership Team, and in fourth grade she prepared research and presented in a formal debate.
 Adrielle also was the youngest co-author to present at the national Children’s Mental Health Conference in Tampa, Florida in 2012.
-She is a hard worker and she loves to read - currently she is reading several books at once.
-Adrielle notes that at least once a week she requests books or videos and goes to the North Sarasota library to pick them up.
+She is a hard worker and she loves to read - often reading several books at once.
+While still in elementary school, Adrielle noted that at least once a week she would request books or videos and go to the North Sarasota library to pick them up.

 “The idea that somebody is taking younger people seriously, as an asset, is so absolutely rare – I don’t know of [anywhere] else with this kind of approach.”